ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/31_Earthwork/312300 Excavation and Fill.md

 	2. Washed rock shall be tested for gradation.
 	3. Imported Pit Run shall be tested for AASHTO soil classification plasticity index, liquid limit and gradation.
 4. Trench Settlement:

-## General

-: Variations in soil type and moisture conditions along with inconsistencies in compactive effort may cause settlement to occur in portions of the backfill.
+		1. General: Variations in soil type and moisture conditions along with inconsistencies in compactive effort may cause settlement to occur in portions of the backfill.
 The specified compaction requirements shall be considered a minimum.
 Spot testing for in place density by the Engineer during construction shall not relieve the contractor of the responsibility to assure that the trench backfill does not settle beyond the limits established below.
 The Contractor shall be responsible for repair of areas of excessive settlement.
 	2. Measurement: Measurement of settlement shall generally take place in July or August, one winter season following completion of trench backfill.
 	3. Limits: The following limits to trench backfill settlement shall apply.
 		1. Asphaltic Concrete Paved Areas: Settlement greater than 1/2 inch but less than 1-1/2 inches shall be repaired by removing the asphalt to a minimum of 2 feet on either side of the settled area and replacing it with a new, thicker section of asphalt to produce a final level surface.
 Settlement greater than 1-1/2 inches shall be repaired by removing the asphalt and recompacting or replacing the trench backfill and gravels then applying a new asphalt surface.